germanthemes/gt-ambition/readme.txt

 == Description ==

-GT Ambition is a modern Business WordPress Theme.
+GT Ambition is a modern Business WordPress Theme created with the new WordPress Block Editor in mind.
+The theme comes with Customizer options for colors and typography and a widgetized footer area.
+It is lightweight, GDPR-ready and works best in combination with our free GT Blocks plugin.

 For more information about GT Ambition please go to https://germanthemes.de/themes/gt-ambition/